Higher degree research (HDR) study in psychology and counselling

 Principal supervisor: Professor Joanne Wood

-Associate supervisor: Associate Professor Philippe Lacherez
+Associate supervisors: Associate Professor Philippe Lacherez and Associate Professor Alex Black

 External supervisor: Alison McKendrick (University of Melbourne, Optometry and Vision Sciences)